dustinpfister/blog_posts/_posts/express-example-serve-index.md

 layout: post
 categories: express
 id: 828
-updated: 2021-03-22 15:07:25
+updated: 2021-09-08 13:46:28
-version: 1.12
+version: 1.13
 ---

 When working out a nodejs project it would be nice to have a way to just quickly create something that will just serve an index of a public html folder and that is it.
 I could take the time to work out my own solution when it comes to that, but even simple things like this can often prove to be a little time consuming.
-If I am willing to make [expressjs](https://expressjs.com/) part of the stack, and often that is one npm package that I do not minde using, then there is a middleware for express called [serve index](https://www.npmjs.com/package/serve-index) that can make quick work of this kind of task.
+If I am willing to make [expressjs](https://expressjs.com/) part of the stack, and often that is one npm package that I do not mind using, then there is a middleware for express called [serve index](https://www.npmjs.com/package/serve-index) that can make quick work of this kind of task.

 The serve index middleware can be combined with the built in [express static function](https://expressjs.com/en/starter/static-files.html) as a way to serve an index for a path, while serving up files when a full path with file name is given.
 So then bu just using express and one additional package I can quickly have a system that will work well as a way to serve up and index of files for a path of files some of which might be html files.
 In addition when a user clicks an html file all the assets will load thanks to the built in express static function.